prisma/specs/generators/Readme.md

 - Owner: @timsuchanek
 - Stakeholders: @schickling
 - State:
-  - Spec: In Progress 🚧
+  - Spec: ✅ - current, stable
-  - Implementation: In Progress 🚧
+  - Implementation: ✅ - current, stable

 Description of how the interface for generation in the individual languages like JavaScript and TypeScript looks like, and which protocol is used under the hood to achieve that interface.